wevm/viem/site/docs/ethers-migration.md

 # Ethers v5 → viem Migration Guide

 This is a long document.
 Feel free to use the search bar above (⌘ K) or the Table of Contents to the side.
+If there is an API you need which is missing or cannot find, create a [Parity Request here](https://github.com/wagmi-dev/viem/discussions/new?category=feature-request&title=Parity%20Request:).

 You may notice some of the APIs in viem are a little more verbose than Ethers.
-We prefer boring code over clever code, and we want to strongly embrace clarity & composability.
+We prefer boring code and we want to strongly embrace [clarity & composability](/docs/introduction.html#developer-experience).
 We believe that [verbose APIs are more flexible](https://www.youtube.com/watch?v=4anAwXYqLG8&t=789s) to move, change and remove compared to code that is prematurely abstracted and hard to change.

 ## Provider → Client